 Need more ideas for appetizers with bacon?
 Try these party pleasing favorites!

 - 1/2 cup light brown sugar, lightly packed

 - 1/2 cup chopped or whole pecans

 - 1/2 pound thick-sliced bacon

-- Cut bacon in half cross-wise and place on top of rack.
+Cut bacon in half cross-wise and place on top of rack.
 Be certain that the slices do not touch each other.
-Bake for 5 minutes and then use a spoon to spread 2 teaspoons of the pecan-brown sugar mixture on top of the slices of bacon.
-Drizzle the top with maple syrup and then place back in oven.
+Bake for 5 minutes and remove from oven.